 Though most of us think we’re experts in the field of Sleep 101—after all, we do it every night!—there’s a wealth of misinformation out there that could be costing you a full night with the Sandman or Sandwoman.

-Here, check out seven of the most common sleep myths, plus straight-from-the-sleep-science-experts facts to up your odds of getting a great night’s rest.
+Here, check out six of the most common sleep myths, plus straight-from-the-sleep-science-experts facts to up your odds of getting a great night’s rest.

 Sleep myth #1: There’s nothing you can really do about snoring.

 Whether the nighttime noisemaker is you or your partner, there are plenty of lifestyle changes you can make to minimize your snores, like losing weight and quitting smoking.

 Others are more surprising: One study published in the journal Sleep Medicine found that women who maintain a high level of physical activity had fewer complaints about habitual snoring, regardless of factors like weight or smoking.

 Research has found that singing apparently helps, too, because it strengthens weak, snore-prone muscles in your throat.